ritz078/moose/README.md

 ### Development

-To start the development server run `yarn dev`
+To start the development server run `yarn start`

 ### Credits